-- Dysthymia is a type of depression where there is a long term loss of interest in life – low energy, low appetites, hopeless feelings, and poor concentration.
+- Dysthymia is a type of depression with a long-term loss of interest in life – low energy, low appetite, hopelessness, and poor concentration.

 - Bipolar disorder, also called manic-depressive disorder, is characterized by episodes of depression (low energy, loss of motivation) and episodes of mania (high energy, reduced sleep, possibly out of touch with reality).

 - Major depressive disorder (MDD) is a period of depressed mood, decreased motivation, and cognitive impairment.[ref]